Fiber Convex Bodies: Puffed polytopes

 Its zero locus is the algebraic boundary of $P$, i.e. the algebraic closure of the boundary, in the Zariski topology, as in \cite{sinn_alg_bound}.
 Consider the homogenization of $p$, that is $\tilde{p}(x_1, \ldots ,x_N,w)= \prod_{i=1}^d \left(l_i(x_1,\ldots ,x_N) -a_i w\right)$.
 It is the algebraic boundary of a polyhedral cone and it is hyperbolic with respect to the direction $(0,\ldots,0,1)\in \R^{N+1}$.
 Then for all $i<d$ the polynomial

 is the algebraic boundary of a convex set containing the origin, see \cite{sanyalderivativecones}.
+This allows us to introduce the following definition.

 \begin{definition} Let $Z_i$ be the zero locus of~\eqref{eq:der_puff} in $\R^N$.
 The \emph{$i$-th puffed $P$} is the closure of the connected component of the origin in $\R^N\setminus Z_i$.
-We denote it by $\puff{i}{P}$. \end{definition} In particular the first puffed polytope is always a spectrahedron \cite{sanyalderivativecones}.
+We denote it by $\puff{i}{P}$. \end{definition} In particular the puffed polytopes are always spectrahedra \cite[Corollary 1.3]{Branden:HyperbolicityCones}.
 As the name suggests, the puffed polytopes $\puff{i}{P}$ are fat, inflated versions of the polytope $P$ and in fact contain $P$.
 On the other hand, despite the definition involves a derivation, the operation of ``taking the puffed'' does not behave as a derivative.
-In particular $\puff{i}{P} \neq \puff{1}{\puff{i-1}{P}}$ because for a convex body which is not a polytope this operation is not even defined, and it does not commute with the Minkowski sum, as explained in the next example.
+In particular, it does not commute with the Minkowski sum, that is, in general for polytopes $P_1, P_2$: